 Ehhh: Azelaic Acid Suspension 10%

-Azelaic acid is an ingredients that I don’t tend to use a lot in my routine.
+Azelaic acid is an ingredient that I don’t tend to use a lot in my routine.
 There a few studies on it for acne, rosacea and hyperpigmentation, but from talking to some veteran dermatologists, they tend to call it “an active ingredient in search of a disease” – basically, some companies really wanted to make azelaic acid happen, and so they tested it against everything until it stuck.

 The studies used high concentrations – 20% twice a day – to have effects, so it’s not really the most powerful ingredient.
 It also means you end up with a lot of limitations in your routine – it has to work well with the rest of our products because you have to use it so frequently, plus the formulations are difficult because they contain 10-20% sticky powder.
 But it is pretty non-irritating, and it’s safe in pregnancy, and some people have a lot of success with it.